OpenInternet/System_Administrator_Guide_Text/en/best_practices/service_level_agreement/index.md

 #### 5.2 Response Times ####

 These measure how long it takes your service provider to respond when you raise a request for support.
-Usually, support requests have to be raised in a specific way, often through an online reporting system (Note: where permissle, consider secure communication channels with the provider, see section 5.9 below).
+Usually, support requests have to be raised in a specific way, often through an online reporting system.
 As an example, your service provider might promise to respond to critical problems within 15 minutes once a service request has been filed.

+It is also important to know what kind of skills will be available to you for support or how quickly the provider can effectively solve any issues (refer to resoultion times in the section below).
 As part of your emergency response plan, you might want to clarify in the SLA alternative methods for reaching the ISP when service to the office network is completely down and where applicable, discuss secure means of communication.

 #### 5.3 SLA Penalties ####